Grodno: Early history

 Before arrival of the East Slavs to the Grodno Region in the 10th–11th centuries, the area was inhabited by Baltic tribe Yotvingians, who were heavily Lithuanized in the 5th-7th centuries already and especially during the formation of the State of Lithuania in the 13th century, and subsequently for a long time Grodno and its area was a part of the Ethnographic Lithuania (e.g. even in the 19th century the Lithuanian-inhabited areas were still nearby the present-day suburbs of Grodno city).
+Linguistic findings refute the theses of Lithuanian scholars—the name of Grodno, claims Leszek Bednarczuk, 'cannot be Baltic;' the city was located beyond the Lithuanian linguistic border.
+The etymology of the city's name is considered to be Slavic, derived from the Ruthenian horod 'fortress'.

 The modern city of Grodno originated as a small fortress and a fortified trading outpost maintained by the Rurikid princes on the border with the lands of the Baltic tribal union of the Yotvingians.
 The first reference to Grodno dates to 1005.

 The official foundation year is 1128.
 In this year Grodno was mentioned in the Kievan Chronicle as Goroden, and located at a crossing of numerous trading routes.
 The same chronicle also reports in the year 1183: 'That same year all of Goroden burned, including all the stone churches, from a flash of lightning and a clap of thunder in a thunderstorm.'